A subtrope of Ethnic Magician

 - In Discworld fic Small Medium, Large Headache, Mrs Cake's spirit guide One-Man-Bucket makes an appearance.
 Everybody knows Red Indian Spirit Guides are wise and compassionate spirit entities who work with mediums out of compassion for the human race, and pass on the pure wisdom of their earthly lives, right?
 Well, a new medium has arisen in Ankh-Morpork.
 And her Guides are the other sort of Indian.
 Ones to whom the word not-an-Apache is cognate with target, victim or To be tied upside-down over a roaring fire until their skulls explode.
 Mayhem ensues.

 Films — Animated

 - A humorous example is the "weird naked Indian" from Wayne's World 2.
 That was a parody of a more straightforward example: the almost naked Native guy from Jim Morrison's visions in Oliver Stone's The Doors.

-- Mystic Native American high-steel workers in the film version of Wolfen.
+- Mystic Native American high-steel workers in Wolfen.
 (The mysticism aspect is not really present in the novel.)